Skip to content

 2. VDI > Session Servers > Server Teams.

-3. Logs > Appropriate warning or error logs are generated when accessed session host is facing any problems or controller is facing problems in connecting to respective session host server.
+3. Logs > Appropriate warning or error logs are generated when the accessed session host is facing any problems or the controller is facing issues in connecting to the respective session host server.

 4. VDI > Desktops > Shared

-5. Dashboard for high level status of all added session servers.
+5. Dashboard for the high-level status of all added session servers.

 Advance Configuration

-Refer section Advance Configuration For Desktop Provider for provider related settings.
+Refer to the section - Advance Configuration For Desktop Provider for provider-related settings.